SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 | `m5flr24hr`         | at least one M5.0 or greater flare within 24 hr after the observation. |

 The accuracy of the model in predicting these parameters would be its accuracy in forecasting the solar weather.

+## Deliverables

+This project will have the following deliverables:
+* Multiple notebooks for the Sunpy Examples gallery that highlight each algorithm implemented along with an interpretation of the results.
+* The best performing trained model, properly documented and with instructions on how to use it.
+* Instructions on how to retrain the model if necessary.
+* A well documented and tested SunPy Search Events Object for querying Heliophysics Events Knowledgebase using HEKClient API.

 ### Timeline
 ___